 FUNDING AREAS: Education, human services, health and hospitals

-This foundation is a family affair and has been led by the founder’s decedents since the beginning.
+Frueauff was a New York attorney who contributed to many charitable organizations in New York during his lifetime.
+His namesake foundation is a family affair, and it has been led by the founder’s decedents since the beginning.
 Today it is led by David A. Frueauff, grandnephew of Charles.
 David has been president since 1996.

 For human services funding, CAFF has been most interested in issues facing young people, at-risk youth, economic conditions in cities, hunger, daycare systems, and economic development initiatives.
 Child poverty has been a big issue of interest for this funder.
 CAFF has also been an advocate for improving the quality of healthcare.
-Grants go to hospitals and health agencies for equipment, staff positions, outreach programs, screenings, and education materials.
+Grants support hospitals and health agencies for equipment, staff positions, outreach programs, screenings, and education materials.
 It has also supported health education for at-risk kids, HIV/AIDS education programs, and nursing scholarships.

 Most grants are less than $10,000 for first-time grantees.
 However, returning grantees often see sums like $30,000 to $50,000.
-A list of past grants can be found here.
+Find a list of past grants here.